insurello/recruiting/Interviews.md

 2. We start by telling the candidate about ourselves personally, and what Insurello does and **what our values are**
 3. The candidate tells us about herself/himself
 4. Super casual talking and we try to get a "feel" on the candidate.
 Goals?
 Experiences?
 Hobbies?
+   - A question to the candidate about how she/he solves a tech/solution disagreement with team members could be interesting.
 5. We tell the candidate that we will get in touch again later the same day or the next work-day.
 6. We get in touch with the candidate and either terminate the process and provide some feedback or we continue and book the next meeting or send code test.